TieDyedDevil/vumeter/README.md

 levels for a digital recording; use a peak program meter.
 This meter is best suited for evaluating perceptual program levels during playback.

-In addition to the meter, two indicators report SIGNAL and PEAK at levels greater than -56 dB and -1.5 dB, respectively.
+In addition to the meter, two indicators report signal and peak at levels greater than -56 dB and -1.5 dB, respectively.

-The PEAK indicator is provided to detect peaks in the program material which naturally occur as a result of normalizing the audio to a value approaching 0 dB; when the average volume is below 0 dB, peaks will still occur in excess of that average value.
+The peak indicator is provided to detect peaks in the program material which naturally occur as a result of normalizing the audio to a value approaching 0 dB; when the average volume is below 0 dB, peaks will still occur in excess of that average value.
 You should not use this indicator to set recording